"ELSEWHERE" introduction to Vangelis

-Vangelis is a famous Greek composer and keyboardist.
-He composes and performs mainly instrumental music and film scores.
-During his career he has flirted with many genres and has proved to be very hard to categorize.
-His music has been filed as "synthesizer music", "new age", "progressive rock", "Symphonic rock", "Space music", "electronic music", etc. etc. None of those terms is spot on and his output is too varied to catch in one word.
+Vangelis is a world-renowned Greek composer, keyboardist, and multi-instrumentalist.
+He mainly composes instrumental and film music and he performs all the music by himself.
+During his career he has flirted with many genres and his music proved to be very hard to categorize.
+His music has been filed as "synthesizer music", "electronic music", "new age", "progressive rock", "symphonic rock", "space music", "electronic music", etc. etc. None of those terms is spot on and his output is too varied to catch in one word.

-He was born as "Evanghelos Odyssey Papathanassiou" on march 29th 1943 in a small town near Volos, Greece.
+He was born as "Evanghelos Odyssey Papathanassiou" on March 29th 1943 in a small town near Volos, Greece.
 He started playing the piano at the age of 4 and gave his first public performance of his own compositions at the age of 6.
-During his student years he was an important part of a successful Greek pop band called the "Forminx".
-He moved to Paris in the late sixties while forming the band "Aphrodite's Child", together with singer Demis Roussos and drummer Lucas Sideras.
+During his student years he was the founder member of a successful Greek pop band called the "Forminx".
+In the late 1960s he moved to Paris and formed the band "Aphrodite's Child", together with singer Demis Roussos and drummer Lucas Sideras.
 They scored many hits all over Europe.
 In 1970 the group broke up and Vangelis started a solo career.
-In '75 he moved to London where he set up the legendary Nemo studio that he used to record many of his famous albums and soundtracks.
-Most legendary are perhaps the Oscar winning score to "Chariots of Fire" and the ever popular score to Ridley Scott's landmark cult film "Blade Runner".
-In 1987 he left London and subsequently recorded music in Athens ("Direct", "Voices"), Rome ("The City") and Paris ("1492").
+In 1975 he moved to London where he set up his legendary Nemo studio that he used to record many of his famous albums and soundtracks.
+Most legendary are perhaps the Oscar winning score to "Chariots of Fire" and the ever popular score to Ridley Scott's landmark film "Blade Runner".
+In 1987 he left London and subsequently recorded music in Athens ("Direct", "Voices"), Rome ("The City"), Paris ("1492") and Athens again ("Voices").

-Appart from creating music, Vangelis also exercises other arts including painting, which has been doing almost all of his life.
+Apart from creating music, Vangelis also exercises in other forms of art including painting and sculpting, which he has been doing throughout his life.
 Only recently has Vangelis come out of the limelight as a painter, showing his work on a small number of exclusive exhibitions.

 What instrument does he play?

-In most cases the synthesizer forms the basis of his work.
-Having developed both technology and his playing style to perform as many parts of a piece as possible in one single performance, he surrounds himself with many keyboards, foot pedals, modules and a mixing desk, and improvises his music straight onto a tape recording.
-This method makes it possible to record a piece in very little time, working instantly on composition, arrangement, production and performance, keeping the result spontaneous and authentic.
+In most instances synthesizers and electronic keyboards form the basis of his work.
+Having harnessed technology to suit his personal style, he performs as many parts of a composition in one single performance.
+He surrounds himself with keyboards, and with the use of foot pedals, modules, and a mixing desk, and improvises his music straight onto a recording.
+His quick methods makes it possible for him to record a piece of music in very little time, working instantly on composition, arrangement, production and performance, keeping the result fresh and spontaneous.

 What does he do?